+'''

-''' <security-setting match="globalqueues.europe.orders.#"> <permission type="send" roles="europe-users"/> <permission type="consume" roles="europe-users"/> </security-setting> '''
+<security-setting match="globalqueues.europe.orders.#">

+send" roles="europe-users"/>

+<pre

+'''

 In this security-setting block the match 'globalqueues.europe.orders.#' is more specific than the previous match 'globalqueues.europe.#'.
 So any addresses which match 'globalqueues.europe.orders.#' will take their security settings only from the latter security-setting block.